idameitil/polyphenol-oxidases/README.md

 ## Get sequences from selected proteomes
 In order to get the PPO sequences from the selected proteomes, run `python src/proteome-tree/get-proteome-sequences.py`.
 This creates the set of files `data/proteome-tree/selected-proteomes-ids-fungi-order.txt` (containing the proteome ids for the included proteomes) and `data/proteome-tree/fungal-one_proteome_per_order.fa` (containing the PPO sequences for the selected proteomes) for each set of parameters.

-## Get aligned selected sequences
+## Get trimmed selected sequences
-In order to make fasta files with the aligned selected sequences, run `python src/proteome-tree/get-aligned-selected-sequences.py`.
+In order to make fasta files with the selected sequences, run `python src/proteome-tree/get-aligned-selected-sequences.py`.
 This creates the files `data/proteome-tree/fungal-one_proteome_per_order.trimmed.fa` and `data/proteome-tree/all-one_proteome_per_class.trimmed.fa`.

 ## Make alignment
 ### For all kingdoms